arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 val ap : ('a -> 'b) Parser -> 'a Parser -> ...
 ```

-What can this give us back?
+What will this give us back?
 Let's think about it.
-We cannot get back a
+We cannot get back
-`'b` value, right?
+a `'b` value, right?
 A Parser is a promise of a value, so if we give
-parsers it's fair to be paid back with parsers.
-It's legitimate to
+parsers it's fair to be paid back with other parsers.
+It's legitimate
-assume we get back a `'b Parser`:
+to assume we get back a `'b Parser`:

 ```fsharp